Generating Class-Level Integration Tests Using Call Site Information: Conclusion and future work

 Previous studies have introduced many automated unit and system-level testing approaches for helping developers to test their software projects.
 However, there is no approach to automate the process of testing the integration between classes, even though this type of testing is one of the fundamental and labor-intensive tasks in testing.
 To automate the generation of test cases satisfying the CBC criterion, we defined an evolutionary-based class integration testing approach called \integration.

-In our investigation of 140 branch pairs, collected from 5 open source Java projects, we found that \integration has reached an average CBC score of 48.7\% across all classes, while for some classes we reached 90\% coverage.
-More tangibly, if we consider mutation coverage and compare automatically generated unit tests with automatically generated integration tests using the \integration approach, we find that our approach allows to kill 7.7\% (resp.
-13.5\%) of mutants per class that cannot be killed (despite a larger search budget) by unit tests generated with \evosuite (resp. \randoop).
+In our investigation of 140 branch pairs, collected from 5 open source Java projects, we found that \integration has reached an average CBC score of 49.1\% across all classes, while for some classes we have reached 90\% coverage.
+More tangibly, if we consider mutation coverage and compare automatically generated random and unit tests with automatically generated integration tests using the \integration approach, we find that our approach allows to kill 7.7\% (resp.
+13\%) of mutants per class that cannot be killed by tests generated with \evosuite (resp. \randoop).
 Finally, we identified 25 faults causing system crashes that could be evidenced only by the generated class-integration tests.

 The results indicate a clear potential application perspective, more so because our approach can be incorporated into any integration testing practice.
 Additionally, \integration can be applied in conjunction with other automated unit and system-level test generation approaches in a complementary way.